Callback Contact +1 786 233 6668

 Unlock global access and explore the ultimate combination of alternative residences and citizenships to mitigate risk and create opportunity for you and your family.
 Henley Ultimate includes a bespoke suite of leading residence and citizenship by investment programs that can be acquired concurrently, through a single, streamlined application process, carefully managed and facilitated by a dedicated international advisory team.

 The Henley Ultimate Portfolio interactive interface has been constructed with the ultra-high-net-worth investor in mind.
-This unique tool enables investors to create their ultimate portfolio of complementary residences and citizenships via investment migration programs to unlock global jurisdictional access and opportunity.
+This unique tool enables investors to create their ultimate portfolio of complementary residences and citizenships programs to unlock global jurisdictional access and opportunity.

-The tool is a dynamic quantitative and qualitative comparative model built on the basis of 35 unique indicators, assigned by theme into 24 sub-parameters that were then grouped into seven key parameters representing the push and pull factors for investment migration in different countries.
+The tool is a dynamic quantitative and qualitative comparative model built on the basis of 30 unique indicators, grouped into seven key parameters representing the push and pull factors for investment migration in different countries.
 Two additional factors — visa-free travel and approximate minimum investment amounts — are considered separately.

 With a few clicks, investors can quickly compare their current global access as well as country strengths and benefits, based on up to two existing passports already held.
-They can then add up to four additional citizenships or permanent residences that can be acquired via investment migration to produce their Ultimate Portfolio.
+They can then add up to four additional citizenships or permanent residences that can be acquired via participating in programs to produce their Ultimate Portfolio.
 Read more

-The framework specifically includes parameters of key importance to international investors who are considering investment migration programs as a mechanism to improve their quality of life and access to premium education and private healthcare, enhance their travel freedom and global mobility, expand their business opportunities, grow their wealth, and protect their legacies for future generations.
+The framework specifically includes parameters of key importance to international investors who are considering residence and citizenship programs as a mechanism to improve their quality of life and access to premium education and private healthcare, enhance their travel freedom and global mobility, expand their business opportunities, grow their wealth, and protect their legacies for future generations.

 The seven key, top-level parameters are as follows: